fxnn/deadbox/README.md

 * The Worker provides a public key to the Drop.
 The key pair could be generated on first startup.
-* When the User wants to send a request to a Worker, he identifies the Worker using its key fingerprint.
+* When the User wants to send a request to a Worker, he identifies the Worker using a unique identifier.
 This must be configured in advance.
 * User retrieves the Worker's public key from the Drop and encrypts requests to the Worker therewith.
 * User includes its own public key in its requests to the Worker, which